spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/template-registration-for-dmri.rst

 Since we are starting the dMRI registration with the vertebral-matching transformation already applied, all that remains is fine-tuning for the dMRI data.
 So, here we use a different command: :ref:`sct_register_multimodal`.
 This command is designed to register any two images together, so it can be seen as the generalized counterpart to :ref:`sct_register_to_template`.

+..
+   comment:: TODO: Change the ``-initwarp`` arguments to use the T2 warps.
+             This change was easy to make in the SCT course (since all steps are done sequentially, and all previous files are available for future commands).
+However, in the tutorials, this will require us to remake the data ``.zips`` (so that we package the correct warps alongside the dMRI files).

 .. code:: sh

    sct_register_multimodal -i "${SCT_DIR}/data/PAM50/template/PAM50_t1.nii.gz" \